 How much should you spend?
 There is no need to spend thousands, but try to avoid very cheap bikes.
-Around the £400 mark is a good starting point for an entry level road, mountain or hybrid bike.
-Spending between £700-£900 will get you a really solid bike, especially if you keep an eye out for last season’s deals.
+Around the £400 mark is a good starting point for an entry-level road, mountain or hybrid bike.
+Spending between £700-£900 will get you an excellent bike, especially if you watch for last season’s deals.

-Since Covid-19 has disrupted the world everyone started to get a few things in common.
-Lack of the big outdoors, socialising and a lot more eating especially from the boredom.
-This ultimately resulted in quite a few of us gaining a few extra pounds.
-Can Cycling help you to loose weight ?
-Yes it can, I am not saying that I am a rippling Mr Universe but it has helped to burn those calories and keep the weight steady.
+Can cycling help you to lose weight ?
+Yes, it can; I am not saying that I am a rippling Mr Universe, but it has helped to burn those calories and keep the weight steady.

-Cycling for weight loss is one of the most common reasons people get into biking community .
-You can either just take it up as a hobby or you could take the plunge and start commuting to work.
-Just think of all the money that you would save on petrol and parking.
-You may still be wondering if cycling is good for weight loss on the stomach, and will it reduce belly fat.
-Yes you do mainly use your legs for cycling but when it comes to the burn and peddling as hard as you can you naturally tense your core.
-So not only are you burning the calories you are actually toning your stomach muscles as you tense them.
+Cycling for weight loss is one of the most common reasons people get into the biking community.
+You can take it up as a hobby or take the plunge and start commuting to work.
+Just think of all the money you would save on petrol and parking.
+You may still be wondering if cycling is good for weight loss in the stomach and if it will reduce belly fat.
+Yes, you mainly use your legs for cycling, but you naturally tense your core when it comes to the burn and peddling as hard as you can.
+So you are burning calories and toning your stomach muscles as you tighten them.

 Things To Consider Before Commuting To Work

-- Is there somewhere safe to keep your bike one you get to work.
+- Is there somewhere safe to keep your bike once you get to work?

-- Are there shower facility’s at your place of work.
+- Are there shower facilities at your place of work?

-- Do you need to where a mask for Cycling
+- Do you need to wear a mask for cycling

 Bike Riding For Weight Loss

-Riding the bike is a good exercise for weight loss, which also involves weight loss on the stomach.
-However, there is no such thing as targeted weight loss, which means it isn’t possible to only directly burn belly fat cycling, the calories are burnt up everywhere.
+Riding the bike is good exercise for weight loss, which also involves weight loss in the stomach.
+However, there is no such thing as targeted weight loss, meaning it is impossible to burn just belly fat while cycling.
+Calories are burned all across the body.